MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-reports/manage-incremental-refresh-report/retrieve-an-irr-definition-with-advanced-properties.md

 This topic covers several workflows to retrieve the definition for an Incremental Refresh Report with an advanced property value.

-The object ID of the Incremental Refresh Report is  `B17F066940FA684A00C1D9AC5FC95754` in the MicroStrategy Tutorial project.
+The object ID of the Incremental Refresh Report is  `B17F066940FA684A00C1D9AC5FC95754` in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info